 SCI.7.2 Students will develop a model based off of an investigation to explain how energy and matter flow through individual organisms through chemical reactions Science and engineering practices (SEPs) Developing and using Models Planning and carrying out investigations Crosscutting concepts (CCCs) Energy and Matter (of different Systems and systems models) Standard Reference SCI.7.2.1 Construct a scientific explanation based on evidence for the role of photosynthesis in the cycling of matter and flow of energy into and out of organisms MS-LS1-6 SCI.7.2.2 Develop a model to describe how food is rearranged through chemical reactions forming new molecules that support growth and/or release energy as this matter moves through an organism MS-LS1-7 SCI.7.2.3 Analyze and interpret data on the properties of substances before and after the substances interact to determine if a chemical reaction has occurred MS-PS1-2 SCI.7.2.4 Develop and use a model to describe how the total number of atoms does not change in a chemical reaction and thus mass is conserved MS-PS1-5 SCI.7.2.5 Undertake a design project to construct, test, and modify a device that either releases or absorbs thermal energy by chemical processes MS-PS1-6 SCI.7.2.6 Develop a model to describe the cycling of Earth's materials and the flow of energy that drives this process MS-ESS2-1 SCI.7.2.7 Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.
-MS-ETS1-1

-SCI.7.2.8 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem.
-MS-ETS1-2 SCI.7.2.9 Analyze data from tests to determine similarities and differences among several design solutions to identify the best characteristics of each that can be combined into a new solution to better meet the criteria for success MS-ETS1-3 SCI.7.2.10 Develop a model to generate data for iterative testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.
-MS-ETS1-4 Vocabulary photosynthesis, respiration, organism, ecosystem, biotic, abiotic, aerobic, anaerobic, cycle, energy, molecules, ATP, glucose/sugar, mitochondria, chloroplast, carbon cycle, nitrogen cycle, rock cycle, sedimentary, metamorphic, igneous, cementation, deposition, pressure, erosion, weathering, compaction, convection currents, magma, lava, inner core, outer core, mantle, lithosphere, asthenosphere, crust, rock, mineral Unit Progression In this unit, students investigate physical changes and the contexts of organisms and rocks.
-With chemical rearrange their connections and form new substances. also often involve the absorption or release of energy. plants of food consumed by other organisms and the brood sets the stage for one strand of understanding cyclows of energy.
-The transformations of minerals and complementary strand of physical and chemical change cycles of matter and flows of energy.
-As they engage we very different contexts, students can attain a deeper apamount of matter always remains the same.
-In physical chemical reactions, the numbers of each type of participations. ctions, atoms Chemical reactions The formation by reaking down of this cles of matter and rocks provide a es that also involve ith these changes in preciation that the changes and in
+MS-ETS1-1 SCI.7.2.8 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem.
+MS-ETS1-2 SCI.7.2.9 Analyze data from tests to determine similarities and differences among several design solutions to identify the best characteristics of each that can be combined into a new solution to better meet the criteria for success MS-ETS1-3 SCI.7.2.1 Develop a model to generate data for iterative testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.
+MS-ETS1-4 Vocabulary photosynthesis, respiration, organism, ecosystem, biotic, ab iotic, aerobic, anaerobic, cycle, energy, molecules, ATP, glucose/sugar, mitochondria, chloroplast, carbon cycle, nitrogen cycle, rock cycle, sedimentary, metamorphic, igneous, cementation, deposition, pressure, erosion, weathering, compaction, convection currents, magma, lava, inner core, outer core, mantle, lithosphere, asthenosphere, crust, rock, mineral Unit Progression In this unit, students investigate physical changes and chemical reactions in the contexts of organisms and rocks.
+With chemical reactions, atoms rearrange their connections and form new substances.
+Chemical reactions also often involve the absorption or release of energy.
+The formation by plants of food consumed by other organisms and the breaking down of this food sets the stage for one strand of understanding cycles of matter and flows of energy .
+The transformations of minerals and rocks provide a complementary strand of physical and chemical changes that also involve cycles of matter and flows of energy.
+As they engage with these changes in very different contexts, students can attain a deeper appreciation that the amount of matter always remains the same.
+In physical changes and in chemical reactions, the numbers of each type of participating atom remains the same.